Elastic Compute Cloud (EC2)#

 3. In the AMI selection box search for “nvidia”, then switch to the AWS Marketplace AMIs tab.

-4. Select NVIDIA GPU-Optimized AMI, then select Subscribe on Instance Launch.
+4. Select NVIDIA GPU-Optimized AMI and click “Select”.
+Then, in the new popup, select Subscribe on Instance Launch.

 5. In Key pair select your SSH keys (create these first if you haven’t already).